WileyBui/CGI-HTTPWebServer/README.md

 __*GET Example:*__
 This is when the client is trying to get a file from the server.
 This happens frequently, especially when the <index.htm> file is requested.
 CGI tries to find the file, if it can't then it sends the 404 Not Found error, found above, to the client.

+If the file is found, then the server sends a request back, such as
 ```
-If the file is found, then we'd send something back like :
-   "HTTP/1.0 200 OK\r\n"
+    HTTP/1.0 200 OK
-   "Content-Type: text/html\n\n"
+    Content-Type: image/gif
+    Content-Length: 1231
+    Connection: Keep-Alive
+    Last-Modified: Mon, 23 Mar 2020 02:49:28 GMT
+    Expires: Sun, 17 Jan 2038 19:14:07 GMT
+    Date: Mon, 23 Mar 2020 04:49:28 GMT

     CONTENT
 ```

 The CONTENT would be replaced by the contents of the file.
 The browser would then display this content.
 That's how CGI handles GET requests.